fullstackragab/dashnex-be/README.md

 ## Your tasks:
 1. Backend:
- - implement cart logic (view, add, remove products)
+ - implement cart logic (view, add, remove products) using existing files (do not create your own controllers)
- - fix bugs if any
+ - fix bugs (there are at least 3 bugs in the code :)

 ## Extra tasks for Full-stack developers
 1. Write a 2 unit-tests with PHP Unit.